Hamiltonian parameter inference from resonant inelastic x-ray scattering with active learning: Results for experimental spectra

 Figure~\ref{Ca3LiOsO6_plot} shows the experimental \gls*{RIXS} spectra as well as simulated spectra.
 The overall structure of the data are well reproduced by the fitted models.
 The corresponding greedy-fitted parameters, along with their confidence intervals are included in Tab.~\ref{Ca3LiOsO6_table}.
 Ref.~\cite{Taylor2016SpinOrbitCC} reported four peaks present at $E_\mathrm{loss} < 2$~eV that resonate at $\omega_\mathrm{in} = 10.874$ keV, and a feature at $E_\mathrm{loss} \approx 4.5$ eV that resonates at $\omega_\mathrm{in} = 10.878$~keV.
 This behavior indicates that the features below $2$ eV are intra-$t_{2g}$ excitations, whereas the higher energy feature is a transition between the $t_{2g}$ and $e_g$ states.

 Ref.~\cite{Taylor2016SpinOrbitCC} fixes the value of the crystal field to $10Dq = 4.5$~eV; our fitted $10Dq = 4.1$~eV is somewhat lower.
 We assign the dominant ground state character to an $^4A_{2g}$ state, in agreement with Ref.~\cite{Taylor2016SpinOrbitCC}, although we find a more significant contribution of $^2T_2$ states mixed in Ref.~\cite{Taylor2016SpinOrbitCC} refers to the first two peaks as hybridized $^2E_g$ and $2T_{1g}$ states.
 The numerics (including simulations we conducted using the parameters in.
 Ref.~\cite{Taylor2016SpinOrbitCC}), however, predict a more diverse hybridization of $^2E_g$ and $^2T_{1g}$, $^4A_{2g}$ and $^2T_2$.
-The second peak is a mixture of $^2T_1$ and $^2E$, in agreement with the prior work.
+The second peak is a mixture of $^2T_1$ and $^2E$, in agreement with the prior work~\cite{Taylor2016SpinOrbitCC}.
 The third peak is consistently evaluated to be an almost pure $^2T_2$ state.
 The fourth peak is predominantly $^2T_2$, with some $^2T_1$ and $^2E$ mixed in.
 This assignment is also shared between Ref.~\cite{Taylor2016SpinOrbitCC} and our fits.
+Other heavy-element-based oxide materials have shown that improved model solutions can be obtained from co-fitting $L_3$ and $L_2$ spectra \cite{Frontini2025resonant}.
+Such an approach would be an interesting extension to the current analysis of \Osmate.